micmejia/bible-dump/NKJV/John/John 6.md

 Then the sea arose because a great wind was blowing.

 ###### 19
-So when they had rowed about [^c]three or four miles, they saw Jesus walking on the sea and drawing near the boat; and they were afraid.
+So when they had rowed about three or four miles, they saw Jesus walking on the sea and drawing near the boat; and they were afraid.

 ###### 20
 But He said to them, "It is I; do not be afraid."